© 2022 NGS Crypto

-Bitcoin is often compared to gold and for good reason.
-Bitcoin was designed to function as gold, both as a form of currency and a store of value, but additionally it was designed to act like a scarce resource that has a limit so that people could not ‘print’ more bitcoin whenever it suited them.
+Bitcoin is often compared to as ‘digital gold’ and for good reason.
+Bitcoin was designed to function similarly to gold, both as a form of currency and a store of value, but additionally it was designed to act like a scarce resource that has a limit so that people could not ‘print’ more bitcoin whenever it suited them.
 There is a limited supply of bitcoin (21 million) and in order to make it available for use, it needs to be ‘mined’ by Bitcoin miners.
 Unlike physical gold, bitcoin prospectors don’t need pickaxes to dig through dirt, instead, they use powerful computers to solve complex maths problems.
 Upon solving these problems they get rewarded in bitcoin blocks.

 Bitcoin is not regulated by any government or central authority.
 It is backed by millions of computers worldwide which are called nodes.
 All transactions on the bitcoin network are stored by nodes and the transaction data is publicly available for everyone to access.